Monument walk at Hughenden

 The tunnel was dug into the hill when Hughenden was a top secret mapping base during WWII.
 The tunnel may have been used as an air-raid shelter, but its purpose is uncertain.
 Today it is a home for bats.

-After 50 metres, turn left at a crossing path and then keep left at the next fork.
+After 50 metres, turn left at a crossing path and then, after 30 metres, keep left at the next fork.

 Beech woodlands such as Manor Wood are a common sight in the Chilterns and were a popular choice for the local furniture industry

-After 50 metres you reach a black metal fence to your left along the edge of the West Bank gardens, follow the fence for about 120 metres.
+About 100m past the fork you reach a black metal fence to your left along the edge of the West Bank gardens.
+Follow the fence for about 120 metres.
 Glimpses of Hughenden Manor are visible on the hill above you on the left.

 About 75m past the metal fence, where a path joins from the left, go straight-ahead along a wide path running gently downhill between an avenue of yew trees parallel to the metal fence on the edge of the park to your left.